A Genetic Predisposition to Success: Is It in Your DNA?

 ADVERTISEMENT

-Stress tolerance is another key factor in success.
-And your ability to handle stress is closely tied to how your brain processes dopamine.
+Stress tolerance is one of the key success factors in high achievers.
+Your ability to handle stress is directly linked to how your brain processes dopamine, a critical component of your behavioral traits.

 Reading from the DNA Way